asfadmin/apt-insar/doc/UserGuide.md

       cd ~/Downloads
       ```

-1. Execute **apt-insar.sh** with the granule pair and desired options
+1. Execute **apt-insar.sh** with the granule pair and  any desired options.
    ```
    sh apt-insar.sh --reference-granule S1A_IW_SLC__1SDV_20190716T135159_20190716T135226_028143_032DC3_512B --secondary-granule S1A_IW_SLC__1SDV_20190704T135158_20190704T135225_027968_032877_1C4D
    ```
-   Processing can take up to several hours depending on the granule pair, internet connection, and computer resources
+   Processing can take up to several hours depending on the granule pair, internet connection, and computer resources.

-1. Upon completion, InSAR products will appear in the directory where **apt-insar.sh** was executed
+1. Upon completion, InSAR products will appear in the directory where **apt-insar.sh** was executed.
    ```
    S1-INSAR-20190716-20190704-AMP.tif
    S1-INSAR-20190716-20190704-COR.tif